faraday-techno/relay-pro/docs/README.md

 ![alt text](./img/open-popup.png "Open pop up")
 4. Apply the speed you want to refresh:
 ![alt text](./img/open-popup.png "Open pop up")
-5. Toggle the "Auto-Book available offer" option, (Make sure board is clean when this toggle is on) save the configuration and click the play button:
+5. Toggle the "Auto-Book available offer" option, (Make sure board is clean when this toggle is on) save the configuration and click the play button or press <kbd>Space</kbd> key to start:
 ![alt text](./img/auto-book.png "Open pop up")
 6. It will start refreshing and notifies you when it books the load that matches the filter! 🎉 🎉 🎉